Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents have good transport accessibility, with an average distance of 341 meters to the nearest stop.
-Service frequency is 301 trips per day across all routes, equating to about 52 weekly trips per stop.
+Service frequency averages 301 trips per day across all routes, equating to approximately 52 weekly trips per individual stop.

 Frequently Asked Questions - Transport